-We are Manufacturer, Supplier, Exporter of Fire Alarm Systems, Conventional Fire Alarm Systems, Addressable Fire Alarm Systems, Fire Alarms, Fire Alarm Sounders and our setup is situated in Pune, Mumbai, Ahmednagar, Nagpur (Maharashtra, India).
+We are Manufacturer, Supplier, Exporter (and also Services Provider) of Fire Alarm Systems / Fire Alarms, Fire Alarm Sounders, Fire Detection systems, Conventional Fire Alarm Systems, Addressable Fire Alarm Systems and our setup is situated in Pune, Mumbai, Ahmednagar, Nagpur ( Maharashtra, India ).

-A fire alarm system warns people when smoke, fire, carbon monoxide or other fire-related emergences are detected.
-These alarms may be activated automatically from smoke detectors and heat detectors or may also be activated via manual fire alarm activation devices such as manual call points or pull stations.
+A Fire Alarm Systems / Fire Alarms warns people when smoke, fire, carbon monoxide or other fire-related emergences are detected.
+These alarms may be activated automatically from smoke detectors and heat detectors or may also be activated via manual Fire Alarms activation devices such as manual call points or pull stations.

 Alarms can be either motorized bells or wall mountable sounders or horns.
 They can also be speaker strobes which sound an alarm, followed by a voice evacuation message which warns people inside the building not to use the elevators.